Mihai Olos: Great expectations at home. Installations: "Dacia" Cinema and the Youth Club, Baia Mare (1969–1970)

 Returning home with the glory of his success in Rome echoed in the Italian press and his own articles, Mihai Olos was commissioned with the decoration of a huge wall on the first floor of the entrance hall of "Dacia" cinema.
 His decorative work covering a surface of 120² m. was a visually impressive sequence of convex square aluminum plates, with inserts of smaller round mobile elements, alluding to Vasarely's op art as well as to his stables and mobiles.
-(The upper freeze was decorated with sculptor Valentina Boştină's work also with metal pieces.)
+(The upper freeze was decorated with sculptor Valentina Boștină's work also with metal pieces.)
 During the nineties, the ones who bought the building tore down their work apparently with an intent to renovate the building, something they have not done.

 Mihai Olos was also commissioned with the interior decoration of the local youth club.
 The decoration was, on the one hand, of rural inspiration with wooden tables and benches covered with red and black woolen rugs woven in the countryside, alluding to the striped front and back apron-like decorative pieces covering women's skirt in the village, called "zadie".
 But the most spectacular part of the decoration were the huge round mirrors which had been made in the glass factory from Poiana Codrului (his mother's birthplace), reflecting and multiplying the space and giving depth and mystery to the rather small room.
 But this work has not been preserved either.

 As a recognition of these achievements he received the Plastic Artists Union's youth prize and, in 1970, he was included – with a short presentation and the black-and-white reproduction of one of his painting's on wood – among the artists in the album with 1111 reproductions of Romanian painter's work edited by four critics.
 His work was characterized as a blending of the real and fabulous, as an expression of his tumultuous character, reminding of Rouault's expressionism.
-Still, the roots of his art were traced back to his native Maramureş, with the intention to modernize folk art.
+Still, the roots of his art were traced back to his native Maramureș, with the intention to modernize folk art.

 Though cautioned by Petru Comarnescu to keep a low profile, the artist had confidence in his tremendous energy and capacity to impose his talent.
 Unaware of the "tall poppy syndrome" of those who could not accept other people's being successful, the artist believed that his show in Rome was just the first of a series of coming great successes.
 Believing that he could show at home and impose some of the new forms of art he had witnessed in Italy, he was expecting too much from the provincial public.